Llama-Logic/TS4-Modders-Reference/src/content/docs/about/github-and-writing-tutorial.md

 ![An image showing how your biography should look.
 Beside a GitHub icon, it says "YourName".
 In smaller letters below, it says "A cool description about yourself!.
 Find YourName your website".
 The words "your website" are an hyperlink highlighted in blue.](~/assets/yourName-image-jimantha.png)

 Note: You can get the icons from [this site](https://starlight.astro.build/reference/icons).

+You can also add your own image in your bio.
+You just need to follow the syntax in [How do I put images to my tutorial?](#how-do-i-put-images-to-my-tutorial).

+Feel free to use both an icon and your own image, if you wish!

 ## How do I see my changes?